expra-frankfurt/wise25/lecture/content/poster.md

 ## 4. Step-by-step guide of creating a scientific poster
 <small>Based on Burkhardt et al, 2017; ISEK, 2014; Studierwerkstatt an der Universität Bremen, o.
-D.<small>
+D.</small>

 **1. Plan the work process**
 -	Familiarize yourself with the design requirements & purpose of scientific poster.
 Plan your workflow by outlining what needs to be completed and by when.